jwwood2020/codeclan_dirtydata_project_johnwood/README.md

 # codeclan\_dirtydata\_project_johnwood

-## Project Brief
+## Repository Description
+This repository contains the data and R files used in the CodeClan Dirty Data project.

 ## Libraries used
 1. tidyverse
 2. janitor
 3. here
+4. readxl

 ##Structure
-The repository is structured as follows:
+Each task has its own folder/project, structured as follows:

 ### 1. raw_data
 This folder contains the raw data supplied by CodeClan.